OpenAstronomy/openastronomy.github.io/gsoc/student_guidelines.md

 show_main: false
 ---

+# GSoC Student Application Guidelines

-If you want to apply to OpenAstronomy to participate in GSoC 2015 there are many things you can do to improve your application.
+If you want to apply to OpenAstronomy to participate in GSoC there are many things you can do to improve your application.
 Many of OpenAstronomy's admins and mentors have participated in previous editions of GSoC with their projects, so will be able to